Home > Facade > Importance of Performance Testing for Well-Designed Building Façade

 d.
 No distortion or visible damage shall occur

-8. Repeat static water penetration test to ASTM E331 (As outline above).
+8. Repeat the static water penetration test to ASTM E331 (As outlined above).

 9. Structural safety test: Uniform structural load test at proof load per ASTM E330:

 a.
-Positive pressure: 75 percent of design load
+Positive pressure: 75 per cent of the design load

 c.
-Negative pressure: 75 percent of design load
+Negative pressure: 75 per cent of the design load

 d.
-Negative pressure: 150 percent of design load
+Negative pressure: 150 per cent of the design load

 e.
 All pressure to be held for 10 seconds

-10. A BMU tie back shall be tested in all directions (for value of loads to be applied, refer to the relevant section of this specification).
+10. A BMU tieback shall be tested in all directions (for the value of loads to be applied, refer to the relevant section of this specification).
 A static pressure of 0.5 Kpa shall be applied for the duration of the testing.

-11. Degradation testing: If deemed necessary by project architect or façade consultant, on completion of the structural testing, a further series of water penetration test shall be undertaken with portions of various gaskets and sealant beads removed on each test assembly.
-The purpose of such testing is it to simulate the effects of degradation and failure of such seals and is carried out for information only.
+11. Degradation testing: If deemed necessary by the project architect or façade consultant, on completion of the structural testing, a further series of water penetration tests shall be undertaken with portions of various gaskets and sealant beads removed on each test assembly.
+The purpose of such testing is to simulate the effects of degradation and failure of such seals and is carried out for information only.